2019 FIBA Basketball World Cup: Issues and concerns

 There were concerns from national federations that they would not be able to play the qualifiers with players from top professional leagues globally (the National Basketball Association and EuroLeague), which was possible with professional leagues operating in mid-year.

 Broadcasters

 The television rights holders by territory as follows:

 Controversy

 Australian center and NBA champion Andrew Bogut voiced concerns on the officiating in the semi-final match against Spain.
-During the match after a call he disagreed with Bogut was seeing gesturing with his hands that the officials had been bribed.
-Post match Claiming it was a "disgrace" and encouraging people to look into where the headquarters are based.
+During the match after a call he disagreed with, Bogut was seen gesturing with his hands that the officials had been bribed.
+Post-match, he claimed that it was a "disgrace" and encouraged people to look into where the headquarters are based.
 3-time NBA champion and Australian assistant coach was less accusative but also cited their run of luck with officiating when the two sides meet.

-Patrick Mills was also controversially snubbed from the All-Star five.
+Patrick Mills was also controversially snubbed from the All-Star Five.
 Even being told he had been in the five before being omitted.
-Many fans and journalists could not believe he was omitted.
+Many fans and journalists felt that Mills should have been part of the All-Star Five.